 The phrase "hen-or-egg" is a metaphor describing situations where it is not clear which of two interrelated events or processes is the cause and which the effect.
 Plutarch was the first to pose this type of causality as a philosophical problem using the example of the hen and the egg, as indicated in the motto above.
-We note that in the original Greek text " $\mathring{\eta}$ $\mathring{\delta}\rho\nu\iota\zeta$ " is feminine (article and noun) meaning the hen, rather than the chicken.
+We note that in the original Greek text " $\dot{\eta}$ $\delta \rho v \iota \varsigma$ " is feminine (article and noun) meaning the hen, rather than the chicken.
 Therefore, here we preferred the form "hen-or-egg" over "chicken-or-egg", which is more common in English.
-(Very often, in online Greek texts, e.g., https://el.wikisource.org/wiki/ $\Sigma\nu\mu\pi\sigma\sigma\iota\alpha\kappa\dot{\alpha}.B'$, " $\mathring{\eta}$ $\mathring{\delta}\rho\nu\iota\zeta$ " appears as " $\mathring{\eta}$ $\mathring{\alpha}\rho\nu\iota\zeta$ ".
+(Very often, in online Greek texts, e.g., [1,2], " $\dot{\eta}$ $\delta \rho v \iota \varsigma$ " appears as " $\dot{\eta}$ $\dot{\alpha} \rho v \iota \varsigma$ ".
 After extended search, we contend that this must be an error, either an old one in manuscript copying, e.g., by monks in monasteries, or a modern one, e.g., in OCR.
-We are confident that the correct word is " $\mathring{\delta}\rho\nu\iota\zeta$ ").
+We are confident that the correct word is " $\delta \rho v \iota \varsigma$ ").

-The objective of the paper is to demonstrate that the relationship of atmospheric CO2 and temperature may qualify as belonging to the category of "hen-or-egg" problems.
-First, we discuss the relationship between temperature and CO2 concentration by revisiting intriguing results from proxy data-based palaeoclimatic studies, where change in temperature leads and change in CO2 concentration follows.
-Next, we discuss the data bases of modern (instrumental) measurements, related to global temperature and atmospheric CO2 concentration, and introduce a methodology to analyse them.
+The objective of the paper is to demonstrate that the relationship of atmospheric $CO_2$ and temperature may qualify as belonging to the category of "hen-or-egg" problems.
+First, we discuss the relationship between temperature and $CO_2$ concentration by revisiting intriguing results from proxy data-based palaeoclimatic studies, where change in temperature leads and change in $CO_2$ concentration follows.
+Next, we discuss the data bases of modern (instrumental) measurements, related to global temperature and atmospheric $CO_2$ concentration, and introduce a methodology to analyse them.
 We develop a stochastic framework, introducing useful notions of time irreversibility and system causality, while we discuss the logical and technical complications in identifying causality, which prompt us to seek just necessary, rather than sufficient, causality conditions.
 In the Results section, we examine the relationship of these two quantities using the modern data, available at the monthly time step.
-We juxtapose time series of global temperature and atmospheric CO2 concentration from several sources, covering the common time interval 1980-2019.
+We juxtapose time series of global temperature and atmospheric $CO_2$ concentration from several sources, covering the common time interval 1980-2019.
 In our methodology, it is the timing, rather than the magnitude, of changes that is important, being the determinant of causality.
-While logical, physically based arguments support the "hen-or-egg" hypothesis, indicating that both causality directions exist, interpretation of cross-correlations of time series of global temperature and atmospheric CO_2 suggests that the dominant direction is $T \to CO_2$, i.e., change in temperature leads and change in CO2 concentration follows.
+While logical, physically based arguments support the "hen-or-egg" hypothesis, indicating that both causality directions exist, interpretation of cross-correlations of time series of global temperature and atmospheric CO2 suggests that the dominant direction is $T \rightarrow CO_2$ , i.e., change in temperature leads and change in CO2 concentration follows.
 We attempt to interpret this latter mechanism by noting the positive feedback loop-higher temperatures increase soil respiration and, hence, CO2 emission.